 A member of the legume family, rooibos has been used for generations in southern Africa where it is also referred to as bush tea.
-Its reddish, needle like leaves are packed with polyphenols, which as I mentioned above, are great for improving health and boosting immunity.
+Its reddish, needle like leaves contain polyphenols, which as I mentioned above, are great for improving health and boosting immunity.

 Relatively unknown in the U.S., rooibos tea’s many health benefits come from its high antioxidant content that some say is even greater than that of green tea.
-Two powerful flavonoids that may lower cortisol levels make rooibos great at reducing stress, relieving headache and promoting restful sleep.
-It also can ease stomach cramping.
-In Africa, it is sometimes used as a substitute for milk with colicky babies.
+It contains two powerful flavonoids that may lower cortisol levels while reducing stress and promoting healthy sleep.
+In Africa, rooibos is used to treat stomach cramping and sometimes serves as a substitute for milk with colicky babies.

 10. SAGE TEA

-Sage tea is made from the leaves of the sage plant, Salvia officinalis.
-In addition to its culinary properties, it has high concentrations of vitamins A, C, B and E. For this reason, it has been traditionally used to relieve such common ailments as sore throat, cough, colds and digestive problems.
+Sage tea comes from the leaves of the sage plant, Salvia officinalis.
+In addition to its culinary properties, it has high concentrations of vitamins A, C, B and E. For this reason, it often serves to relieve such common ailments as sore throat, cough, colds and digestive problems.

 But perhaps the best known use for sage tea is to relieve menopause symptoms.
 Studies have shown that women who drink this medicinal tea on a regular basis show a definitive drop in hot flashes.
 A word of caution, however.
 Sage contains a volatile chemical compound called thujone that can be harmful to human health if consumed in large quantities.